Tree Borrows: A Model of LLVM's noalias?

 So the tree in Tree Borrows contains a bunch of nodes, some of which are protected, and those nodes have a different state machine.

-Concretely, for the out-of-bounds offsets of a reference (like in Example 10), these are not considered “used.”
-For a protected reference, these unused out-of-bounds accesses even tolerate foreign writes, which seems impossible under the state machine shown in the paper.
-What is actually happening is that there is a hidden part of the state machine for nodes not considered used.
-This part of Tree Borrows is rather messy and we used to not show it, but after a recent refactor, we can now show the protected state machine in all its beauty:
+But as explained around Example 10 of the paper, accesses can be out-of-bounds.
+This has an interesting effect that the paper only alludes to when it discussed the “used” tracking on page 13.
+Concretely, for the out-of-bounds offsets of a reference (like in Example 10), these are not considered used.
+For a protected reference, these unused out-of-bounds accesses even tolerate foreign writes, which seems impossible under the state machine shown so far.
+What is actually happening is that there is a hidden part of the state machine for such unusued nodes.
+This part of Tree Borrows used to be rather messy and we used to not show it, but a recent refactor made it much nicer.
+So we can now finally show the protected state machine in all its beauty:

 You can see that there are some more states than we showed in the paper.
-For extra confusion, we also renamed the states a bit.
+For extra confusion, the refactor also renamed the states a bit.
 The state FrozenL and ReservedL conform to the Frozen and Reserved states shown earlier.
 The ReservedLF state used to be called Reserved (conflicted).
 If you wonder why we now mark Reserved as initial instead of ReservedL, this is because we now consider the entrypoint for the unused/out-of-bounds offsets, which do not undergo an implicit read.

 Also notice how Disabled is back.
 The Disabled state is reached by a foreign write to an unused reference, and it will block any future local accesses (by triggering UB on these).
 The four different kinds of Reserved track whether there have been local and foreign reads.
 If local reads happened, then foreign writes are no longer possible, and vice-versa.
 If both have happened, we are in state ReservedLF, and no write is possible anymore.
 Finally, Unique forbids any foreign access.